DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 hideComments = true
 draft = true
 +++
-**Maybe it's because I'm self-taught, or because I didn't start coding professionally until eight years into my 13-year journey.
+**Maybe it's because I'm self-taught and didn't start coding professionally until eight years into my now 13-year journey and I never truly got over feeling like I'm "not good enough yet to get paid for writing code".
 Perhaps it's pure passion—or even a touch of masochism.
-Whatever the reason, I embrace a little chaos of the unknown in my life.**
+Whatever the reason, I embrace a little chaos in my life.**

 **No matter how you got here—whether with a CS degree, learning everything on YouTube, attending a bootcamp, or, like me, tinkering on personal projects as if your life depended on it—we all start at the same place: Knowing.
 Absolutely.
 Nothing.**